 Basketball is a sport about quick turns, fast sprints, and agility.
 Even amateur basketball players know they need to take their shoes seriously.
-Poor quality runners will slow you down, trip you up, and lead to foot injuries.
+Poor-quality runners will slow you down, trip you up, and lead to foot injuries.
 These days, many basketball players are turning to minimalist shoes.
 Their lightweight design can increase turning speed and improve foot health.
-Are you looking to try barefoot minimalist basketball shoes?
-Here is a list of great sneakers for basketball to try out.

 Nike – Kyrie Flytrap